nicklas-rn/WBC-Seperation/README.md

 ```
 cd path\to\folder
 ```
-Replace 'path\to\folder' with the respective path to the desired folder.
+Replace 'path\to\folder' with the respective path to the desired folder. **Write the path to the folder down** somewhere.
+You will need it whenever you want to start the software.
 Then, clone this repository to your system with the following command in the same terminal window:
 ```
 git clone https://github.com/nicklas-rn/WBC-seperation
 ```
-Now, when you go to the previously specified path in your explorer/finder, you should find a folder with the name liquid-handler.
+Now, when you go to the previously specified path in your explorer/finder, you should find a folder with the name WBS-Seperation.
 The installation was successful!

 # Running the software
-First, go to the folder 'WBC-seperation' in a terminal window.
+First, go to the folder 'WBC-Seperation' in a terminal window.
 To achieve that, open a terminal window and enter the following command:
 ```
-cd path\to\folder\WBC-seperation
+cd path\to\folder\WBC-Seperation
 ```
 To run the software, enter:
 ```
-flask run
+python app.py
 ```
 Then, open your browser and open the following domain: http://127.0.0.1:5000 You're good to go!